open-eid/open-eid.github.io/iis/index.md

 #### Additional possibilities

-In addition to TLS and cipher suite configuration there are many other things we can do to secure our server:
+In addition to TLS and cipher suite configuration, there are many other things that can be done to secure the server:

 - Keep operating system up to date.
 - Disable presenting server information.